Houston-Lantrip Center for Literacy and Learning

 Seminars and workshops are scheduled throughout the year to train and support adults who work directly with students who have dyslexia, autism, or other learning difficulties.

 Two certificate programs are currently available through the Houston-Lantrip Center for Literacy and Learning; Dyslexia Specialist Program and Register Behavior Technician.
-Additionally, a Master of Education degree in Special Education and Special Education Certification are available through the School of Education to enhance these certification programs.
+Additionally, a Special Education Certification are available through the School of Education to enhance these certification programs.

 Houston-Lantrip Center is located at: